May 7, 2018

 In addition to ridding yourself of a life of diabetes medication and potential complications, losing weight will also reduce your risk of metabolic syndrome and related cardiovascular disease, heart attack, and stroke.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our diabetes specialists work with you to help you manage your type 2 diabetes and reach your weight-loss and blood sugar goals.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 N Engl J Med.
 2002 Feb 7;346(6):393-403.